-This podcast contains examples of:
+The first season of this podcast contains examples of:

 - Balkanize Me: The ultimate fate of the United States in the narration segments.

 - Enemy Mine: A couple episodes discuss how right-wing insurgencies and left-wing insurgencies could possibly set aside their differences for trading purposes.
-One episodes talks about left-wing insurgents trading drone equipment for firearms from right-wing insurgents.
+One episode talks about left-wing insurgents trading drone equipment for firearms from right-wing insurgents.
 The episode How to Murder a City discusses the US government allying with ruthless militia groups in an effort to regain control in contested areas.

-- From Bad to Worse: While Evans cautions that some of the scenarios he talks about would be "unlikely", he does also mention that the unofficial theme of the series is "It can always get worse", and episodes detail just how bad things realistically could go to shit.
+- From Bad to Worse: While Evans cautions that some of the scenarios he talks about would be "unlikely", he does also mention that the unofficial theme of the series is "It can always get darker", and episodes detail just how bad things realistically could go to shit.

 - Gaia's Lament: Part of the downer ending above.
 The former United States is wrecked by the consequences of climate change (and the states that remain in the power vacuum are unable to deal with it as effectively as the federal government would have.)
 Wildfire season is said to be 6 months out of the year, the coastal areas are flooded by rising tides, and the South and Midwest are left uninhabitable by constant mudslides and tornadoes.

-- Hoist by His Own Petard: One episode discusses Foucault's boomerang, which in a nutshell argues that practices that major world powers do to smaller nations or colonies are eventually used back on its own citizens.
+- Hoist by His Own Petard: One episode discusses Foucault's boomerang, which in a nutshell argues that practices that major world powers do to smaller nations or colonies are eventually used back on their own citizens.
 The episode discusses how many military tactics and what not used in the current War on Terror would fit right at home during the war.

 - Next Sunday A.D.: The narration segments start off in 2024, although there are some flash back scenes to shortly after the day the podcast was released.
 (2019).